The Lowdown on Markets to 10th February 2017

 - European Government bond markets react to Le Pen’s statement and election fears.

-- As risk assets continue to rise, is it irrational exuberance, or is it different this time?
+- As risk assets continue to rise is it irrational exuberance, or is it different this time.

 “Stock markets benefit from renewed bullishness and the Trump trade”

 The global equity markets have remained buoyant over the last five trading days as renewed bullishness, and the return of the “Trump trade”, nudged risk assets higher.
 Equally, it would seem that every week the markets are being powered by a comment from the president on his, and his administration’s proposals for the American economy.
-Indeed, like a weekly top up of vocal rocket fuel the markets are reacting to his every word, whether it’s from his desk at the White House, or on Twitter.
+Indeed, like a weekly top up of vocal rocket fuel the markets are reacting to his every word, whether it’s from his desk at the White House, or on twitter.

 This weekly Wall Street shuffle has seen both the Dow Jones Industrial Average Index, and the Nasdaq Composite Index, trade at all-time peaks, whilst the small-cap Russell 2000 Index was near its record level.
 Likewise, in Europe, UK and Japan the Stoxx 600, Nikkei 225 and the FTSE 100 Indices have all benefited from the “reflationary trade” that president Trump has spoken about since his election win and subsequent inauguration.

 However, whilst the markets are taking a positive view from these weekly promises from the president of fiscal stimulus, infrastructure spending, and deregulation, it still remains to be seen whether he and the US administration can actually deliver?
 Indeed, only last week the US president has promised that he would be revealing a “phenomenal” announcement on taxes over the next few weeks, potentially at his 28th February 2016 State of the Union address to Congress.
-This in itself gave Wall Street, and its traders, another big injection of bullish steroids and closing the week out on another upbeat note.
+This in itself gave Wall Street, and its traders, another big injection of bullish steroids and closed the week out on another upbeat note.

 This then begs the question, “is the current positive euphoria in the markets sustainable”, clearly, we are just about to celebrate the eighth year of this current bull market, the second longest in financial history, and the new US president is determined to change the economic backdrop, and prosperity of the American people.
 Remember the words in his inaugural speech “America First”.
-Also in the UK, the new iron lady, prime minister, Theresa May, is determined to invoke Article 50 and make the UK “stronger, fairer, more united, and outward looking, whilst supporting the European Union.”
+Also in the UK, the new iron lady, prime minister, Theresa May, is determined to invoke Article 50 and make the UK “stronger, fairer, more united, and outward looking, whilst supporting the European Union.

-In respect to the global economy, growth rate forecasts for 2017 have been recently upgraded, led by a more optimistic outlook for the emerging markets, the UK, regardless of Brexit, and the US boosted by Trumponomics.
+Also in respect to the global economy, growth rate forecasts for 2017 have been recently upgraded, led by a more optimistic outlook for the emerging markets, the UK, regardless of Brexit, and the US boosted by Trumponomics.
 Admittedly, US interest rates and inflation are going to rise, uncertainties over the Chinese economy remains, whilst geo-political worries still remain in respect to Iran, North Korea, and of course, acts of terrorism which can create periods of nervous tension.

 But of course, from a market perspective have we now reached the pinnacle of “irrational exuberance” even some investors appear to be piling into junk bonds, some of the riskiest bonds sold by companies.
-This sort of action does seem to indicate that investors are happy to bet that US president Donald Trump will deliver on his copious policies, and admittedly, embracing risk has delivered the biggest returns in recent times, but is it sustainable?
+This sort of action does seem to indicate that investors are happy to bet that US president Donald Trump will deliver on his copious policies, and admittedly, embracing risk has delivered the biggest returns in recent times, but is it sustainable.

 Sadly this can only continue if central bank policy, and political guidance, steers us on safe passage through a repetitive inexact world.
 Obviously, the leading central banks around the world have a difficult task ahead of them, as they withdraw from their quantitative easing programmes, apply the brakes carefully on fiscal tightening, knowing that we do live in an indebted world, and dovetailing their fiscal policies against some extreme political policies.